-- A. Local Area Travel travel within Orange County and the adjacent areas of Los Angeles County, San Bernardino County, Riverside County, and San Diego County, which does not require air travel or an overnight stay. - B. Out of Area Travel all travel outside of the Local Area and/or requiring air travel or an overnight stay. - i.
+- A. Local Area Travel travel within Orange County and the adjacent areas of Los Angeles County, San Bernardino County, Riverside County, and San Diego County, which does not require air travel or an overnight stay.
+This definition does not preclude reimbursement of hotel and other costs that are approved in advance for local conferences or business meetings. - B. Out of Area Travel all travel outside of the Local Area and/or requiring air travel or an overnight stay. - i.
 North American Travel Out of Area Travel within the United States, Canada and Mexico - ii.
 International Travel Out of Area Travel outside of North America